Great Drought-Tolerant Front Yards

 Looking for ideas for lawn replacement?
-We've been snooping the streets to document the best (and most eco-forward).
-Checkout our favorite Southern California lawn-free front yard ideas.
-Because living without grass can still be bada- awesome.
-It can still be awesome.
+We've been snooping the streets for the best (and most eco-forward) Southern California lawn-free front yard ideas.
+With a few examples from Northern California too!
+Like the wildflower and ornamental grass meadows below.
+Because yards without grass can still be very crush-worthy.

 Scrolling down, you'll notice one thing these yards all have in common: a lot of plants.
-Gorgeous walls or oceans of foliage.
+Gorgeous oceans of foliage.
 Why?
 Because plants are the best water storage mechanisms on the planet.
-And their leaf canopies provide shade which cools surface temps at an efficiency rate of 23x air conditioning.
+And their leaf canopies provide shade that cools surface temps at an efficiency rate 23x that of air conditioning.
+Making it a no-brainer that we replace grass with drought-tolerant or perennial plants to help cool our climate.
+As long as we make plant choices that continue use less water than conventional lawns.

 There's nothing wrong with grass.
 Especially if it's a super drought-tolerant native variety!
-Large ornamental grasses are MUCH more drought resistant than conventional lawn sods.
-And provide a lot more privacy too.
-Mound your soil up to create drainage and improve rainwater infiltration.
-Mix in flowers for seasonal variety.
-And be ready to cut back ornamental grasses hard in Nov-Dec for the best growth in the following year.
+Large ornamental grasses are MUCH more drought-resistant than conventional lawn sods.
+And they provide a lot more privacy too.
+Mound your soil up where you're planting them to improve drainage and rainwater infiltration.
+Mix-in flowers for seasonal color.
+And be ready to cut-back ornamental grasses hard in Nov-Dec for the best growth in the following year.
+Or for Deer Grass you can clean-out dead blades with a hard rake at year's end instead if you don't like the look of it being cutback.

 DESIGN IDEAS